mantidproject/mantid/Code/Mantid/docs/source/interfaces/DataComparison.rst

 multiple :ref:`MatrixWorkspace <MatrixWorkspace>` (either pre loaded into Mantid or loaded via the interface its self) using a preview plot.

+Note that data in this plot is not normalised to bin width as it is by default in Mantid plot windows.

 Add Data
 --------